-- (1) In this section, the reference to pipi in quota management area 1A is a reference to pipi in the quota management area described in Schedule 4 of the Fisheries (Declaration of New Stocks Subject to Quota Management System) Notice (No 2) 2003. - (2) Each person named in the first column of Schedule 16 is allocated the amount of quota shares for pipi in quota management area 1A set out in the third column of that schedule opposite that person's name.
+- (1) In this section, the reference to pipi in quota management area 1A is a reference to pipi in the quota management area described in Schedule 4 of the Fisheries (Declaration of New Stocks Subject to Quota Management System) Notice (No 2) 2003. - (2) Each person named in the first column of Schedule 16 is allocated the amount of quota shares for pipi in quota management area 1A set out in the third column of that schedule opposite that person's name. - (3) Despite any other enactment, no person is entitled to be allocated individual transferable quota for pipi in quota management area 1A unless the allocation is authorised by this section. - (4) Notwithstanding anything in this Act, any- - (a) allocation of provisional catch history of pipi in quota management area - (b) transfer of provisional catch history of pipi in quota management area 1A; or made or done before the commencement of the section is deemed to be of no effect.

-- (3) Despite any other enactment, no person is entitled to be allocated individual transferable quota for pipi in quota management area 1A unless the allocation is authorised by this section. - (4) Notwithstanding anything in this Act, any- - (a) allocation of provisional catch history of pipi in quota management area 1A; or - (b) transfer of provisional catch history of pipi in quota management area 1A; or - (c) decision on eligibility to receive provisional catch history or eligibility to receive quota of pipi in quota management area 1A; or - (d) appeal to the Catch History Review Committee of pipi in respect of quota management area 1A-
+- (c) decision on eligibility to receive provisional catch history or eligibility to receive quota of pipi in quota management area 1A; or - (d) appeal to the Catch History Review Committee of pipi in respect of quota management area 1A-